CrumrineCoder/Calculator/README.md

 # Calculator App

-This is a front end project built as part of FreeCodeCamp's cirriculum.
+This is a front end project built as part of FreeCodeCamp's cirriculum, found [here](https://www.freecodecamp.org/challenges/build-a-javascript-calculator).
 The app is a calculator.

 ## User Stories